sarthakm21/WorkTrack/README.md

 # Work-Track
 A Nodejs, express and mongodb based productivity tracker app that keeps track of the work you did and the amount of time you spent working.

 It uses Charts to show the data for the day as well as the overall working time for the past 30 days pictorially.
+You can also share your work for others to see and view what others have shared by going to the inspire me section

 ## To run the app locally
 - Clone the repo